trinodb/trino/.github/DEVELOPMENT.md

 Even if the IDE does not support language injection this annotation is useful for documenting the API's intent.
 Considering the above, we recommend annotating with `@Language`:

-- All API parameters which are expecting to take a `String` containing an SQL statement (or any other language, like regular expressions),
+- All API parameters which are expecting to take a `String` containing a statement written in SQL (or any other language, like regular expressions),
 - Local variables which otherwise would not be properly recognized by IDE for language injection.

 ## Building the Web UI